amalini10j/Covid19-Data-Analysis/README.md

 - It provides rich inherent visualizations like Feature importance, training process visualization which helps in understanding the model output
 - It is simple to use with Python package
 - Catboost requires minimal data preparation
-- Why choose Catboost over other gradient boosting on decision trees (GBDT) alogrithms?
+- Why choose Catboost over other gradient boosting on decision trees (GBDT) algorithms?
   - Catboost prediction time is 13-16 times faster than XGBoost and LightGBM according to its creator Yandex researchers and engineers.
-  - Catboost default paramters offers a better starting point than other GB algorithms which is especially useful for ML beginners.
+  - Catboost default parameters offers a better starting point than other GB algorithms which is especially useful for ML beginners.

 ## GIT Folder Structure